By Stefán Bessi

 Food Stops

-Explore recommended food stops along the Golden Circle, from local farms to restaurants.
+Explore recommended food stops along the Golden Circle, including local farms, cafés, and restaurants.

 See full guide: Best Places to Eat on the Golden Circle Find out More